Tributes paid as ‘fair, tough and reasonable’ Doug Beattie quits as UUP leader

 The DUP MLA for Lagan Valley said: “Unionism moves forward into a new chapter, one in which we must seize the opportunity to secure and strengthen our Union, together.”

-UUP MLA and Health Minister Mike Nesbitt said the announcement came as a “shock”, adding: “I’ve been very supportive of them during the years, and I’m very sorry to see him step down.”
+UUP MLA and Health Minister Mike Nesbitt said the announcement came as a “shock”, adding: “I’ve been very supportive of him during the years, and I’m very sorry to see him step down.”

 Mr Nesbitt, who is also a former UUP leader, said the party faces a challenge in addressing internal matters.